 “There was no device found or suspicious packages located during the search of the building,” Rivera said on Monday.

 Results were the same on Sept.
 21. That one took five hours for officials to clear the building after the threat was received via telephone.

-The building was searched by a bomb-sniffing dog and no explosives were found, said Lt.
+During the first threat, the building was searched by a bomb-sniffing dog, said Lt.
 Herbert Hinders.

-He said the caller told the employee that a package with explosives had been placed inside the post office.
+The caller told the employee that a package with explosives had been placed inside the post office, officials said.